hatlabs/hatlabs.github.io/content/en/_index.md

 Discussion forums are a great place to ask questions and get help with our products.
 Our [main discussion forum](https://github.com/hatlabs/discussions/discussions/) is hosted at GitHub.

-If you prefer a more interactive touch, the [Signal K Slack site](http://slack-invite.signalk.org/) is a great place to get help for many of our products.
+If you prefer a more interactive touch, the [Signal K Discord server](https://discord.gg/snbxwmERMh) is a great place to get help for many of our products.

 If you have specific questions related to our products or your purchases, please contact us at [info@hatlabs.fi](mailto:info@hatlabs.fi).
 We’d love to help you.
 Please note, however, that we are not able to provide individual assistance in matters related to software or hardware development.